The Effect of HEPA Air Purifiers on Asthma Related Doctor Visits

 The most significant finding in the study was that homes with active HEPA air purifiers showed a 25% decrease in airborne particles greater than 0.3 microns in size.
 Homes with inactive HEPA air purifiers only saw a 5% decrease in airborne particles of the same size.
 The doctors concluded that HEPA air purifiers were a great step in the right direction for reducing secondhand smoke related problems in children.

-At Clean Air Plus, we only sell top quality HEPA air purifiers including all Austin Air models.
+At Clean Air Plus, we only sell top quality HEPA air purifiers.
 HEPA air purifiers work by first filtering out larger airborne particles, than smaller particles you cannot see with your naked eye, but easily work their way into your respiratory system, then finish with an activated charcoal filter that removes vapors and other gasses from the air.
 With these three steps working together, the air in your home can be virtually free from all pollutants.